mchlol/todo/README.md

 **Edit properties:**
 There is a second modal with a form in the `index.html` file, for editing a task.
 In that form, I include an input which is hidden:
 `<input type="hidden" id="hiddenField" name="id" value="" />`
+(The idea for this came from the answers to [this stack overflow question](https://stackoverflow.com/questions/4855430/how-can-i-send-a-variable-to-a-form-using-this-javascript-function)).
 When the edit function is called, the value of the hidden input value is set to the id of the task object.
 In function editTask():
 ```